netlify/netlify-graph-auth/README.md

 ## Create an Auth Client

-For our example, we'll log in to Stripe.
+For our example, we'll log in to GitHub.

 First, we'll construct a new NetlifyGraphAuth instance with our siteId.